College Planning Timeline

 - Investigate Advanced Placement (AP) and other honors-level courses that can help you prepare for college or earn college credits.

 - Investigate your options for participating in Dual Enrollment.
-This program allows 9th through 12th grade students to take college-level coursework for credit towards both high school and college graduation requirements.
-You can begin taking Dual Enrollment classes in 9th grade.
+This program allows high school students to take college-level coursework for credit towards both high school and college graduation requirements.

 - How are you spending your summer or holiday breaks?
 Volunteering and participating in educational programs can help give you a better idea about what kind of training or career would be right for you.
 If you have room in your schedule, consider a part-time job or volunteer work.